How to Archive your Digital Photos

 Simply, the best approach to protecting your digital image files is to always have a number of redundancies at any one time.
 Also be aware that the different forms of media storage change over time.
 Make sure that as they change, your data is keeping up with the latest technology.

-The best way to preserve your images is to print them out and store them in a cool dry place.
+The best way to preserve your images is to preserve them in print.
 Once a file has been corrupted, it can be very difficult to restore it, but a scan can always be made of a high quality print.Because technology changes so quickly and files can become corrupt, the best way to archive your photos and ensure that they can be viewed years from now, is to print them out and store them in a cool, dry place.

 I recommend printing your favorite photos from your session as 8x12's.
 Photos can be easily reproduced from other photos, but once a file is corrupt, the image cannot be recreated.